Cmake Online Tutorials

 • system checks and introspection (similar to Autotools): what system could and could not do

-• automatically scan C/C++ deps
+• automatically scan C/C++ dependencies

 • cross-platform